The Best Psychotherapy Training Courses in Australia

 Are you thinking about becoming a psychotherapist?
 Then The Best Psychotherapy Training Courses in Australia is the blog for you!

-My colleague Karen Bieman, in search of psychotherapy training for herself, has rounded up the best psychotherapy training institutes in Australia that she could find.
+My colleague Karen Bieman, in search of psychotherapy training for herself, has rounded up the best psychotherapy training courses in Australia that she could find.

-If you are studying a classic psychotherapy training somewhere great and we’ve missed it, do feel free to tell us all about it and add the link in the comments below.
+If you are studying a classic, modality specific psychotherapy training somewhere great and we’ve missed it, do feel free to tell us all about it and add the link in the comments below.

 What is Psychotherapy?